Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Introduction

 The remainder of this paper is organized as follows: Section~\ref{sect:sdg} reviews data generation algorithms in BCIs.
 Section~\ref{sect:benchmark} benchmarks existing brain signal generation algorithms.
 Section~\ref{sect:sde} summarizes evaluation metrics of the generated data.
 Section~\ref{sect:app} presents the representative applications.
 Section~\ref{sect:discuss} summarizes the insights of existing work and presents some possible future directions.
 Section~\ref{sect:conclusions} draws conclusions.
+The overall organization of this survey is illustrated in Figure~\ref{fig:paper_framework}.